Moscow, Kyiv exchange accusations after Ukrainian nuclear plant shelled

 Rafael Grossi, head of the International Atomic Energy Agency, said this week that contact with the plant was "fragile" and communications did not function every day.
 He appealed for access to determine whether it was a source of danger.

-(Reporting by Reuters; Editing by Kevin Liffey, David Ljunggren and Sandra Maler)
+(Reporting by Reuters; writing by Kevin Liffey and David Ljunggren; editing by Sandra Maler and Grant McCool)